 |From||Vaughan Phillips <V.Phillips@leeds.ac.uk>|

-PhD Research Project Modeling Study of the Cloud-Aerosol Interaction The School of Earth and Environment at the University of Leeds, UK, is seeking applications for a 3-year PhD studentship.
+PhD Research Project The Cloud-Aerosol Interaction Studied with Numerical Models The School of Earth and Environment at the University of Leeds, UK, is seeking applications for a 3-year PhD studentship.
+This fully-funded award (a stipend of £13,590 per year) is available immediately for a UK/EU candidate.
 Entry requirements/necessary background: A BSc degree in physics, engineering or a related area is required, with an MSc degree giving an advantage.
 Required skills: experience in using FORTRAN or C, and analysis packages such as MATLAB, is needed.
-Fluency in maths and statistics is essential.
-Some knowledge of atmospheric science and general physics is needed.
+Some knowledge of maths, atmospheric science and general physics is needed.
 Research topic: The linkage between aerosol particles and cloud properties is crucial to treat in atmospheric models when projecting future changes in climate.
-Particulate aerosol pollution increases the amount of sunlight reflected to space globally from clouds.
-It can alter the precipitation production of clouds and their latent heating.
 Continental aerosols can modify the intensity of systems of severe weather, such as hurricanes and other tropical cyclones.
-In this project, clouds’ dependencies on aerosol conditions of chemistry and loading will be treated in a hierarchy of cloud models and large-scale models.
+In this project, clouds’ dependencies on aerosol conditions of chemistry and loading will be treated in a hierarchy of cloud models and in a large-scale model.
 Focus will be given to influences from aerosol pollution on glaciated clouds.
 The aim is to represent this linkage better in the large-scale models used for climate studies.
 The project will benefit the community by allowing more accurate prediction of severe weather and climate change.
-Hail, intense precipitation, lightning and hurricane intensity are all aspects of severe weather, with broad socio-economic impacts and with physical dependencies on aerosol properties of the environment.
 Funding: The student will receive a stipend approximately at the level of similar funding by UK research councils (13590 GBP per year) and will not pay any tuition fees.
-More information and how to apply is given at: http://www.see.leeds.ac.uk/admissions-and-study/research-degrees/icas/phillips/
+More information and how to apply is given at: http://www.see.leeds.ac.uk/admissions-and-study/research-degrees/icas/phillips/ Enquiries about the PhD opening may be made to Dr V. Phillips at University of Leeds (firstname.lastname@example.org<mailto:email@example.com>; Tel: +44 (0)113 343 6429).

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.